 To be eligible students must be:

 - Enrolled in a graduate program the fall of the following year

-- A Canadian citizen or landed immigrant studying at a university in Canada
+- A Canadian citizen, permanent resident, or international student studying at a Canadian university in Canada

 - Doing research that will help protect minority or human rights in Canada